c-schubert/OpenFOAM--MHD--VoF-Solver-Collection/README.md

 ## Compilation and Usage

-Short description of setup proccedure:
+Short description of setup procedure:
   - Download this repository
   - Download and compile elmer
   - Download and compile OpenFOAM